-The VideoText Interactive Algebra program addresses two of the most important aspects of mathematics instruction.
+The VideoText Interactive Geometry program addresses two of the most important aspects of mathematics instruction.
 First, the inquiry-based video format contributes to the engaging of students more personally in the concept development process.
 Through the frequent use of the pause button, you, as the instructor, can virtually require interaction and dialogue on the part of your student.
-As well, students who work well on their own, can "simulate" having an instructor present, by pausing the lesson every time a question is asked, and trying to answer it correctly before continuing.
+As well, students who work on their own, can "simulate" having an instructor present by pausing the lesson every time a question is asked, and trying to answer it correctly before continuing.
+Of course, the student may answer incorrectly, but the narrator will be sure to give the right answer when the play button is pressed to resume the lesson.
+Right or wrong, however, the student is regularly engaging in analytical and critical thinking, and that is a healthy exercise, in and of itself.
 Second, each incremental concept is explored in detail, using no shortcuts, tricks, rules, or formulas, and no step in the process is ignored.
-As such, the logic, and the continuity of the development assure students that they understand completely.
+As such, the logic and the continuity of the development assure students that they understand completely.
 Subsequently, learning is more efficient, and all of the required concepts (topics) of the subject can be covered with mastery.
-Of course, the benefits of these efforts can be seen even more clearly in a description of a typical session as follows:
+Of course, the benefits of these efforts can be seen even more clearly in a description of a typical session, as follows:

-After a brief 2 or 3 sentence introduction of the concept to be considered, usually by examining the description and the objective given at the beginning of the video lesson, you and your student can begin.
-You should pause the lesson frequently, usually every 15-20 seconds, (or more often if appropriate), to engage your student in discussion.
-This means that for a 5-10 minute VideoText lesson, it may take 15-20 minutes to finish developing the concept.
+After a brief 2 or 3 sentence introduction of the concept to be considered, usually by examining the description, and the objective given at the beginning of the video lesson, you and your student can begin.
+You should pause the lesson frequently, usually every 15-20 seconds (or more often if appropriate), to engage your student in discussion.
+This means that, for a 5-10 minute VideoText lesson, it may take 10-15 minutes to finish developing the concept.
 Dialogue is a cornerstone.
 In addition, during this time, your student should probably not be allowed to take notes.
-He or she must not have their attention divided, or they risk missing important links.
-Neither should you be dividing your attention by looking at notes or writing on a note pad or an overhead projector.
-Everyone is concentrating on concept development and understanding.
-Please understand that a student who is accustomed to working alone, or can be motivated to study independently, has, with the VideoText, a powerful resource to explore and master mathematical concepts, by simulating the dialogue normally encountered with a "live" instructor.
-And, because of the extensive detail of the explanations, along with the computer-generated graphics and animation, students are never shortchanged when it comes to the insight necessary to fully comprehend.
+Students should not have their attention divided, or they risk missing important links.
+Neither should you be dividing your attention, by looking at notes, or writing on a pad, or an overhead projector.
+Everyone should be concentrating on concept development and understanding.
+Please understand that a student who is accustomed to working alone, or can be motivated to study independently, has, with the VideoText, a powerful resource to explore and master mathematical concepts by simulating the dialogue normally encountered with a "live" instructor.
+And, because of the extensive detail of the explanations, along with the computer generated graphics, and animation, students are never shortchanged when it comes to the insight necessary to fully comprehend.

-Once the concept is developed, and the VideoText lesson is completed, you can then employ the course notes to review, reinforce, or check on your student's comprehension.
-These course notes are exact replications of the content that was viewed in the VideoText lesson, illustrating the same terms, problems, numbers, and logical sequences.
-In fact, at this time, if your student needs a little more help, he or she can use these course notes while viewing the lesson again, using them as a guide through the reexamination of the concept.
+Once the concept is developed, and the VideoText lesson is completed, you can then employ the Course Notes to review, reinforce, or to check on your student's comprehension.
+These Course Notes are replications of the essential content that was viewed in the VideoText lesson, illustrating the same terms, diagrams, problems, numbers, and logical sequences.
+In fact, at this time, if your student needs a little more help, he or she can use the Course Notes while viewing the lesson again, using them as a guide, to re-examine the concept.
 The key here is that students concentrate on understanding first, and take care of documentation later.